caugustine2022/resume/README.md

 * Created Ansible YAML, Play-books, and Roles for application deployments.
 * Developed, debugged, and tested Python, Bash, Groovy, YAML, and PowerShell scripts to automate deployments across multiple environments.
 * Assisted in managing the business continuity in cloud-based environments, including server, file backup, and recovery, preparing and testing disaster recovery procedures.
-* Helped 15+ other Junior developers on the team with technical issue resolution.
+* Helped Junior developers on the team with technical issue resolution.

 ### **Data Service Group Inc.**